Skip to content

 Brewklyn Coffee House (Condesa, Del Valle)

 Stylish little coffee house with great drinks, good service, and a food menu that's a little more interesting than some of the other cafes on this list.
 The Del Valle location has a nice patio out front that I love working from, but the internet isn't fast enough for calls.
-Their new location in Condesa though is bigger and call-friendly.
+Their Condesa location is call-friendly, though.

 A specialty coffee roaster first and foremost, Buna is a great place for a cup of coffee.
-Their Roma location is more for takeaway, but their Doctores location (where they do all their roasting) is the best cafe in the neighborhood.
+Their Roma location is more for takeaway, but their Condesa location is a popular work spot, and their Doctores location (where they do all their roasting) is the best cafe in the neighborhood.
 It's part of a rehabbed warehouse with artist studios called Laguna, and it's a beautiful space with great wifi and accessible outlets.
 They only serve pastries, but there are other spots in Laguna with good lunch options.

 Cafe Comunidad (Condesa)

-A cozy cafe with fast wifi, and plenty of plugs.
-The coffee is not great, but the juices and healthy food options are worth trying, especially if you are vegetarian or vegan.
+A cozy cafe with fast wifi and plenty of plugs.
+The coffee is not good, but the juices and healthy food options are worth trying, especially if you are vegetarian or vegan.
 There's also a connected yoga studio.
+I really like the bar seats and open-air atmosphere on good weather days.

 Cafe Negro (Coyoacán)

 Everyone's go-to work spot in Coyoacán!
-It's always busy and not huge so you have to get there early to grab a table, but the drinks and food are both pretty good.
-(Although, there's too much good food in the immediate vicinity to actually eat there if you don't have to.)
+It's always busy and not huge, so you have to get there early to grab a table, but the drinks and food are both pretty good.
+(Although, there's too much good food in the immediate vicinity to actually eat there if you don't have to, imo.)
 Definitely a nice vibe!
+Especially if you want to get a little work done before/after sightseeing in Coyoacán.

 Chiquito (Condesa, Cuauhtémoc, and two locations in Lomas)

 The smallest table award goes to Chiquito!
-But, in their defense, chiquito means tiny and this local chain of cafes are exactly that.
-There are limited tables both inside and outside but the coffee and food are both good.
+But, in their defense, chiquito means tiny, and this local chain of cafes is exactly that.
+There are limited tables both inside and outside, but the coffee and food are both good.

 💰